ITAYC0HEN/A-journey-into-Radare2/README.md

   <img src="https://i1.wp.com/www.megabeets.net/uploads/r2_part1_1.png"/>
 </p>
 <br>
 Because I got really enthusiastic about radare2 and I want more and more researchers to be familiar with it, use it and hopefully contribute to the project, I decided to create a series of articles and use-cases of r2.
-Since these articles aim to teach you the basics of radare2, its features and capabilities.
+These articles aim to teach you the basics of radare2, its features and capabilities.

 #### Articles: